PennLINC/babs/docs/source/walkthrough.rst

     $ mkdir -p ~/babs_demo
     $ cd babs_demo

-Before we start, to test if you have all the dependencies (including ``datalad-osf``) installed properly, let's try installing the toy, multi-session BIDS dataset we'll use in this example walkthrough:
+Before you start, to test if you have all the dependencies (including ``datalad-osf``) installed properly, let's try installing the toy, multi-session BIDS dataset you'll use in this example walkthrough:

 ..  code-block:: console